by Brian K. Asbury

 “I’ve really no idea,” Stealth whispered back.
 “But that little outburst was interesting, wasn’t it?”

-“She’s way too old for him, though.”
+“He’s way too old for her, though.”

 “So?
 I’ve been on Earth long enough that nothing about human mating customs would surprise me.
 For example, it’s plainly evident that you find me sexually alluring, David, but you don’t seem inclined to do anything about it.
 Why is that?”